johnsmccain/Chazi-Estate/FRONTEND_BACKEND_INTEGRATION_SUMMARY.md

 ## 🎉 Complete Frontend-Backend Integration Achieved!

-Your DeedAI platform now has **full end-to-end integration** between the frontend and backend, connecting to your deployed Hedera smart contracts!
+Your CHAZI ESTATE platform now has **full end-to-end integration** between the frontend and backend, connecting to your deployed Hedera smart contracts!

 ## ✅ What's Been Implemented